Woven in Japan, linen for Japanese lifestyles

 Recommendations for the season

-We have a selection of items perfect for this time of year, including blankets that are useful as the seasons change and quick-drying towels.
+We have a selection of items perfect for this time of year, including blankets woven with wool, to help you stay warm during the cold winter months.

 You may not be familiar with linen, but it is the perfect material for towels.
 It absorbs water quickly and dries quickly.
 It is a material that is very suitable for Japanese life.
 At Tenjin Factory, we combine weaving methods and materials to create new linen towels.